-Barana and a same and a same a sa 2020 2019
+2021 2020

 YEARS YEARS

-Australia and New Zealand 1.5 1.3
+Australia and New Zealand 1.4 1.5

 2.3.6 Net discounted central estimate maturity profile

 The maturity profile is the Company's expectation of the period over which the net central estimate will be settled.
 The Company uses this information to ensure that it has adequate liquidity to pay claims as they are due to be settled and to inform the Company's investment strategy.
 The expected maturity profile of the Company's net discounted central estimate is analysed below.